amelliia/Business-Performance-Report/README.md

 - Visualize cumulative customer growth over the fiscal period

 ### Insights
 - Majority of customers are low-value and one-time buyers.
 Repeat buyers tend to spend more per purchase.
-Focus on converting them to repeat buyers with loyalty programs or personalized offers.
+Focus on converting them to repeat buyers with loyalty programs or personalized offers
-- Revenue per customer is relatively high ($2,945), but gross profit per customer is low ($329.69), meaning margins are thin (~11.2%) which may imply high cost of goods sold (COGS)
+- Revenue per customer is relatively high ($2,945), but gross profit per customer is low ($329.69), meaning margins are thin (11.19%) which imply high cost of goods sold (COGS)
-- Monthly unique customers hover around 1.5–2.2k, with a cumulative total of about 20k by June—suggesting retention is steady.
+- Monthly unique customers hover around 1.5–2.2k, with a cumulative total of about 20k by June—suggesting retention is steady
-- Cumulative Customers consistently increased, indicating steady acquisition.
+- Cumulative Customers consistently increased, indicating steady acquisition
-- Total Customers show some fluctuation, possibly due to churn and seasonal changes.
+- Total Customers show some fluctuation, possibly due to churn and seasonal changes